hail-is/hail/docs/tutorial/Tutorial.md

 #### Fisher's Exact Test for Rare Variants

-We'll start with `sex_check_filtered_vds` here (our `analysis_ready_vds` isn't appropriate for rare variant tests because we filtered them all out!).
+We'll start with `vds_QCed` here (our `vds_gwas` isn't appropriate for rare variant tests because we filtered them all out!).
 This time we filter to rare variants (allele frequency less than 5% or greater than 95%).
 Next we annotate variants with 4 metrics about the aggregate statistics of the samples at each position.
 These new variant annotations can be used as inputs to the `fet` (Fisher Exact Test) function which takes 4 integers representing a 2x2 contingency table.
 We define the variant annotation `va.fet` to be the output of the [`fet`](reference.html#fet) function.
 Finally, we export the results to a text file and make a Q-Q plot in R.

     >>> rare_variant_annotations = [
     >>>     '''va.minorCase =